 Leaders are teachers and education support professionals who work in schools every day.
 They represent the interests of the members who elect them.
 They also represent the interests of the children we teach.
 At least one Association Representative is elected by members in every school in Tennessee.
 Members also elect local, state and national officers, as well as delegates to both the TEA and NEA Representative Assemblies.
 These delegates are charged with setting association policies, annual budgets, action priorities and electing state and national officers.
 Would you like to make a difference in your local Association?
-Contact TEA President Barbara Gray to find out how.
+Contact TEA President Beth Brown to find out how.

-TEA Vice President Beth Brown
+TEA President Beth Brown

 Beth Brown is an English teacher at Grundy County High School.
 She has been in the education profession and serving Grundy County Schools since 2001.
 She earned a Bachelor of Arts degree in English from Middle Tennessee State University and earned a Masters Degree in Education Leadership from Carson Newman University.